Note: This blog article was updated in June 2023 to reflect new information.

 - Unit documents

-Handling an emergency situation such as a fire or weather-related event is difficult as you’re dealing with very human emotions.
+Handling an emergency situation such as a fire or weather-related event is tricky as you’re dealing with very human emotions.
 However, communicating with care and at the right time can provide a little bit of peace of mind in a stressful situation.
-Developing an emergency communications plan will keep your staff on the same page, as well as keep your residents and boards informed.
+With a well-prepared communication plan in place, your HOA or Condo community can navigate emergencies effectively, together.

 Free Ebook Download: Reducing Risk in Your Communities